THE 'BURNING' QUESTIONS WE ALWAYS GET ASKED...

 Q: Are there rosters?

 A: No. We’re all volunteers and if we’re available, we’ll turn up.
-We do let our Officers know out of courtesy if we aren’t available, however.
+We do let our crew know out of courtesy if we aren’t available, however.

 Q: What if no one turns up?